Gear and Gadgets to Take Your Camping Experience to the Next Level!

 Fine, I’m not sure about the angels but grab a stove with you (and a few appropriate cooking dishes).
 There are a lot of options out there and you can go with the small and light stoves like the MSR rocket pocket or the combos making boiling water a breeze, like the Jetboil Minimo.
 I own both of those stoves and can highly recommend them.

 Get a few different kinds and sizes to fit all your needs.
-Soft things like sleeping bag or clothes can benefit from compression bags.
+Soft things like sleeping bag or clothes can benefit from compression sacks.

 Small electronics feel at home in a tiny, 1L bag.
 All the different colors can also help with finding what you are looking for in a breeze.
 Make sure you always have a dry set of clothes for the night.

-Even if the day was a miserable wet and cold hike through pouring rain, the moment you change into your dry thermals and get into the sleeping bag, all is good again.
+Even if the day was a miserable wet and cold hike through pouring rain, the moment you change into your dry thermal base layer and get into the sleeping bag, all is good again.

 If you want, you can also get a big bag liner - to protect all your things inside.
 It is definitely something to rely on when heavy rains are in your hiking future.